joshmzamora/OSC-Bridge/README.md

 A simple app that forwards incoming OSC messages to a static web-app.

-Windows 11, MacOS Sequoia functional (needs testing).
+Windows 11 tested, MacOS Sequoia functional (needs testing).

 ## Installation